REFINER: Reasoning Feedback on Intermediate Representations

-Based on these error types, we perturb the plausible hypotheses ($z$) in the training data and collect a pool of data $D$ ($x$: input, $z$: plausible hypothesis, $z'$: implausible hypothesis).
-We perturb by omitting, replacing or adding some tokens or some rules from the plausible hypothesis to automatically create an implausible hypothesis.
-For example, in \Figref{fig:error_overview} for sNLR (second example) we omit a few inference steps from the correct hypothesis "\texttt{\#0: viridian is green, \#1: rose is green}" and create an incorrect (incomplete) hypothesis (see \Figref{fig:error_overview}).
-Since our perturbations are based on logic and reasoning errors, we create structured feedback $f$ for every example ($x, z, z'$) by stating the error type that occurs in $z'$ but not in $z$ (see Table \ref{tab:define_error_feedbacks}).
-The basic structure of feedback $f$ for these tasks is $\langle$\textit{error type, position (optional), hint (optional)}$\rangle$, where position denotes the error position in the implausible hypothesis (see Tab. \ref{tab:define_error_feedbacks}).
-For example, in the previous scenario, we create feedback "\textit{Missing link between fact and rules}".
+Since our perturbations and automatic implausible hypotheses are based on logic and reasoning errors, we create structured feedback $f$ for every example ($x, z, z'$) by stating the error type that occurs in $z'$ but not in $z$ (see Table \ref{tab:define_error_feedbacks}).
+The basic structure of feedback $f$ for these tasks is $\langle$\textit{error type, position (optional), hint (optional)}$\rangle$, where position denotes the error position in the implausible hypothesis (see Table \ref{tab:define_error_feedbacks}).
 Despite the simplicity of the strategy we used for our tasks, this approach is easily generalisable to other reasoning tasks.

-For MWP and sNLR problems, the underlying reasoning requires symbolic systems with closed-world rules.
-Hence, we consider a simple rule-based method to automatically generate the pairs of errors and their corresponding structured feedback by considering the error types and position of the errors (see \Figref{fig:error_overview}).
+\if False For MWP and sNLR problems, the underlying reasoning requires symbolic systems with closed-world rules.
+Hence, we consider a simple rule-based method to automatically generate the pairs of errors and their corresponding structured feedback by considering the error types and position of the errors (see \Figref{fig:error_overview} and Table \ref{tab:define_error_feedbacks}).